sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-06/fiori-ios-scpms-teched19-06.md

 description: Implement an Action Sheet and Popover (for regular size class on iPad) to pick an image from Photo Library or Camera; the Image will later be fed to the Core ML Image Classification Model.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
-tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
+tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
 time: 15
 ---